 Compared to single-pane windows, double-pane or triple-pane windows can help reduce noise.
 The additional panes and insulation provide a better buffer between the interior of your home and the outside of it.
 This can help reduce the amount of outside noise you can hear inside your home, especially if you opt for some of the types of insulated windows and upgrades available.

-These are all reasons to replace your windows.
+Looking over your windows is part of a New Year home maintenance checklist and is important for your home year-round.
+There are many reasons to replace your windows, and if you see any of them, it’s important to pay attention.
 If your windows are old or if you can tell they are letting in drafts or not functioning properly in some other way, consider making them one of your home improvement resolutions and replacing them as soon as possible.

 For more information on our hassle-free replacement windows, call 717-399-4708 to start your free quote or stop by our showroom to see some window options in person!